danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 Note:

-- We will use hash instead of checking the properties directly because the parts of the input will be stored in the database and parts of the input might be stored in the secret store.
+- We will use the hash instead of checking the properties directly because some parts of the input will be stored in the database and other parts of the input might be stored in the secret store.
-- Alternatively, we could return `302 Found` and redirect the caller to the existing job but that's not in the spec and client might not be able to react to it.
+- Alternatively, we could return `302 Found` and redirect the caller to the existing job, but that's not in the spec and the client might not be able to react to it.
-- If `_since` parameter is not supplied, then the server defaults the timestamp at the time the request is received.
-If another request comes in later that matches the existing job, we will return the existing job, even though technically the value for `_since` is different.
-If `_since` parameter is supplied, then it will be treated as different job and so if the caller always append the current timestamp in the request, then we might have multiple job queued.
+- If the `_since` parameter is not supplied, then the server defaults the timestamp at the time the request is received.
+If another request comes in later that matches the existing job, we will return the existing job, even though the value for `_since` is technically different.
+If the `_since` parameter is supplied, then it will be treated as different job.
+Therefore, if the caller always appends the current timestamp in the request, then we might have multiple jobs queued.
 - We could expand the evaluation of the de-duping logic to include time range and so forth in the future.

 #### Location of the bulk export job